lorefnon/yaml-to-js.macro/README.md

 Note that when the interpolated expression is standalone, it will not be coerced as in the above example.

-However if there are multiple interpolated expressions in the same phrase, they will coerced into a string:
+However if there are multiple interpolated expressions within the same member, they will coerced into a string:

 ```js
 const foo = yml`